avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

     end my_nat

-In this section, we will continue the strategy of stating theorems with the same names that are used in the library but hiding them in a namespace to avoid a naming conflict.
 If you move your cursor through the proof, you will see that the induction tactic leaves two goals: in the base case, we need to prove ``m + 0 = 0 + m``,